awsdocs/aws-kms-developer-guide/doc_source/alias-authorization.md

 Allow or deny access to a CMK based on the aliases associated with the CMK, even if the alias isn't used in a request\.
 The [kms:ResourceAliases](policy-conditions.md#conditions-kms-resource-aliases) condition key lets you specify an alias or alias pattern, such as `alias/test*`, so you can use it in an IAM policy to control access to several CMKs in the same Region\.
 It's valid for any AWS KMS operation that uses a CMK\.

 For example, the following IAM policy lets the principals manage automatic key rotation on the CMKs in two AWS accounts\.
-However, the permission applies only to CMKs associated with aliases that begin with `restricted`\.
+However, the permission applies only to CMKs with aliases that begin with `restricted`\.

 ```
 {